GunnarThorunnarson/CodeVoyagers/Guides/Workflow Long/README.md

 # Git step by step instructions

-This project includes step by step instructions to work with git, and github projects and issues as part of RiddleHunt Project in march 2024.
+This project includes step by step instructions to work with git, and github projects and issues.
 This is not a guide to learn git.
 This is a guide to use git in a certain way, using github issues and projects.

 ## Prerequisites